Lucatonello/odin-book/README.md

   - Receive notifications for connection requests, new followers, and interactions on posts.

 ### Messaging
-- **Chat with other users**:
-  - Message other users.
-  -View conversation history to keep track of past messages.
+- **Chat with other users**: Message other users and view conversation history to keep track of past messages.

 ### Post Creation and Interaction
 - **Create Posts**: Share updates.
 Companies can also share announcements or promotional content.